karimra/gnmic/docs/cmd/prompt.md

 Multiple `--exclude` flags can be supplied.

 #### max-suggestions
-The `--max-suggestions` flag limits the number of auto-suggestions lines displayed in the suggestion box.
+The `--max-suggestions` flag sets the number of lines that the suggestion box will display without scrolling.

+Defaults to 10.

 #### suggest-all-flags
 The `--suggest-all-flags` makes `gnmic` prompt to suggest both global and local flags for a sub-command.